 Work with travel partners

 When you are ready to redeem your Ultimate Rewards points, it is important to maximize their value.
-You have the opportunity to stretch your rewards even farther.
+You have the opportunity to stretch your rewards even further.
 Why not take advantage of that option?

 Although the offers directly in the travel portal are enticing, transferring your points to a travel partner can make them even more valuable.
 Currently, you can transfer your points to these travel partners: